EugenMayer/github-pr-contains-action/README.md

 - exclude files from being checked by the diff-rules
 - exclude users being allowed to break any rules

-This action is designed to _only_ run on PRs.
+This action is designed to _only_ run on PRs, since it scans the diff of the PR/

 ## Using this action